-6.71 There are regular rail services from Manchester to Preston, with onward bound connections to London and Scotland, as well as Leeds and Liverpool and the line is in the process of being electrified as part of the overall Great North Rail Project.
+6.71 There are rail services from Manchester to Preston, with onward bound connections to London and Scotland, as well as Leeds and Liverpool and the rail line has very recently been electrified as part of the overall Great North Rail Project.
 The station itself has been upgraded to accommodate longer trains and there is a dedicated park and ride car park that is at capacity during commuting hours.